Side effects of neurosurgery for children

 In some hospitals, you may be able to stay with your child on the ward.
 If not, the hospital will usually be able to help you find suitable accommodation, or may have its own limited accommodation where parents/carers can stay.

 Although infection is a possibility, it is very uncommon.
-Your child’s health team will check the wound after surgery and also regularly during your child’s stay in hospital.
+Your child’s health team will check the wound after surgery and also regularly during your child’s stay in the hospital.

 They will also give you advice on preventing infection, when you take your child home.
 They may also give your child antibiotics.